rparak/Cpp_Shared_Library_Overview/README.md

 A good example is importing a shared library in the Unity3D simulation software, because the SW is limited by the C# language.

+A simple example of exporting and importing a shared library that generates an array of random rational numbers, see the "Simple Demonstration" section below.
+More detailed programs can be found in the repository folders (see the project hierarchy).

 **A useful hint about creating a C# program in Visual Studio Code:**
 1. Install .NET X.X if it is not already installed.